FAQs About Your Rights in Maryland Rental Car Accidents

 You might not think too much about these numbers until you realize that more travelers will also mean more vehicles on the road, increasing the potential for serious car accidents.
 In the context of travel and tourism, there are concerns about two scenarios:

-- You were hurt in an auto collision caused by someone else driving a rental car.
+• You were hurt in an auto collision caused by someone else driving a rental car.

 How is fault determined in a Maryland rental car collision?

 Note that Maryland follows the rule of contributory negligence, which prohibits victims from obtaining any damages when they played a part in the accident that caused harm.
-If you were even partly at fault, you recover nothing.
+If you were even partly at fault, you would recover nothing.

 What steps should I take after being injured in a rental car collision?

 Your first priority after any auto accident is getting proper medical care for yourself and others who need it.
 You should also dial 911 so dispatchers can send first responders as necessary.
-Still, because proof is so important, you should do your best to collect certain evidence if you are physically able.
+Still, because the proof is so important, you should do your best to collect certain evidence if you are physically able.
 Focus on gathering such information as:

-- Photos of the intersection, stretch of road, damage to vehicles, traffic signals, lane markings, and other physical factors;
+• Photos of the intersection, stretch of road, damage to vehicles, traffic signals, lane markings, and other physical factors;

-- Contact details from all involved drivers;
+• Contact details from all involved drivers;

-- Names and contact information from witnesses who may have observed the crash; and,
+• Names and contact information from witnesses who may have observed the crash; and,

 Does my personal auto insurance policy cover a vehicle I rent?

 Maryland requires all vehicles to be insured at the minimum level, which is $30,000 for bodily injury, $60,000 for injury to two or more victims, and $15,000 in property damage coverage.
 When you procured insurance for your personal vehicle, you may have had the option to extend the terms of your policy to cover vehicles that you rent.
 Therefore, your insurance policy would pay for property damage and bodily injury if you caused a crash while driving a rental car.
-If you were hurt while driving a rental car and the other motorist was responsible, your remedy is filing a claim with his or her insurance company.
+If you were hurt while driving a rental car and the other motorist was responsible, your remedy is filing a claim with their insurance company.

 Will my credit card provide protection in a rental car accident?